 This course provides an introduction to numerical methods and the analysis of these methods.
 Topics include floating point arithmetic, error analysis, solution of non-linear equations, interpolation and approximation, numerical differentiation and integration, and the solution of linear systems.
-Prerequisites: MATH 222, MATH 233, and a course in computer programming.
-Math 233 may be taken concurrently.
+Prerequisites: MATH 222, MATH 233, MATH 239, and one of CSCI 119 or CSCI 120.
 Credits: 3(3-0).
 Offered every fall.